RotorHazard/community-plugins/docs/docs/plugin/include.md

 ## Prepare your repository

-Before submitting your plugin repository, make sure it meets the requirements below.
+Before submitting your plugin repository, make sure it meets all the [requirements](index.md#requirements) listed in the Getting Started guide.

-- Make the repository public.
-- Add [RHFest](https://github.com/RotorHazard/rhfest-action) validation action to your repository and make sure it passes.
-- Publish at least 1 release, this is required for the CI checks.

 ## Add your plugin